What are live keyboards?

 Presume that you are working with a project and would like to add some nice keyboards to it!
 If you go to a recording studio that has all the real instruments, good microphones, a good musician, a good sound-engineer etc. it would probably cost you a fortune.
 Instead you should contact me, no expensive rents for the above mentioned, I’ll do it for you!
-You send me your audio-files with your music via the web or trough postal service.
+You send me your audio-files with your music via the web.
 I’ll record real Hammond organ, grand piano, wurlitzer etc on your music.

 1. The first step is to contact me by mail: firstname.lastname@example.org

-2. The next step is for me to get your audio files sent over the Internet or via postal service.
+2. The next step is for me to get your audio files sent over the Internet.
 It’s a good thing to send me a "preview" of your project (mp3) before you send the original audio files, all because it’s a small size media and can be sent attached in a mail.

 4. After my recording-session, i will send you a preview (mp3) of the recorded keyboards, with or without your music in the background.
-That is for you to get a grip of what I’ve been recording.
+That is for you to get an idea of what I’ve been recording.
 Then you can listen and tell me what you think.
-Maybe you want another sound in the chorus, another way of playing in the bridge etc.
+Maybe you would want another sound in the chorus, another way of playing in the bridge etc.

-5. When you are satisfied with the recording, I’ll send you the multi-channel audio files either over the Internet or a cd sent by post.
-I will use www.yousendit.com for transferring audio-files, it’s very simple, or you can download it via my FTP-server.
+5. When you are satisfied with the recording, I’ll send you the multi-channel audio files over the Internet.
+I will use www.wetransfer.com for transferring audio-files, it’s very simple.
 All the keyboards-tracks are recorded separately (for example: 3 tracks for the Hammond organ, 2 microphones on top of the leslie and 1 microphone at the bottom) and saved in the specific audio-format that you want them to be recorded in.
 (AIFF, WAV, SDII, MP3 etc.)